 So far, I've described for you several examples of NIH's commitment to basic, translational, and clinical research.
 But, none of this would be possible without a diverse and talented biomedical workforce.
-Recruiting and retaining the brightest minds regardless of race, ethnicity, sex, disability, and socioeconomic status is critically important not only to NIH, but to the entire American scientific enterprise.
+Recruiting and retaining the brightest minds regardless of race, ethnicity, gender, disability, and socioeconomic status is critically important not only to NIH, but to the entire American scientific enterprise.
 That is why we are taking new and aggressive steps to attract the most talented individuals from all groups.
-The Building Infrastructure Leading to Diversity (BUILD) Initiative is a bold experiment, consisting of a set of training awards designed to attract a diverse array of students into the training pipeline and encourage their futures as NIH-supported researchers.
+The BUilding Infrastructure Leading to Diversity (BUILD) Initiative is a bold experiment, consisting of a set of training awards designed to attract a diverse array of students into the training pipeline and encourage their futures as NIH-supported researchers.
 In addition to BUILD, we also established the National Research Mentoring Network (NRMN).
 The network establishes a nationwide, interconnected set of skilled mentors linked to mentees from a variety of scientific and social backgrounds.
 These efforts should strongly support our goal to enhance the diversity and maximize the talent of the biomedical workforce.

 While all of these exciting research efforts and scientific opportunities are leading to a much deeper understanding of health and human disease, much more work needs to be done.
-To this end, the

-President's FY 2016 budget request for the NIH is \$31.311 billion, \$1 billion or 3.3 percent above the enacted FY 2015 level.
+The NIH has lost approximately 22 percent of its purchasing power for research since 2003, and the likelihood that a grant applicant will achieve funding after peer review has fallen to the lowest in decades, now less than 20 percent.
+Other countries are expanding their support for medical research.
+To put NIH back on an increasingly stable trajectory, the President's FY 2016 budget request for the NIH is \$31.311 billion, \$1 billion or 3.3 percent above the enacted FY 2015 level.
 This budget request reflects the President's and the Secretary's commitment to improving the health of the nation and to maintaining our nation's leadership in the life sciences.
-The request highlights investments in innovative research that will advance fundamental knowledge and speed the development of new therapies, diagnostics, and preventive measures to improve public health, including \$200 million for the Precision Medicine Initiative and an additional \$100 million to combat AMR.
+The request highlights investments in innovative research that will advance fundamental knowledge, and speed the development of new therapies, diagnostics, and preventive measures to improve public health, including \$200 million for the Precision Medicine Initiative and an additional \$100 million to combat AMR.

 The FY 2016 budget request will enhance NIH's ability to support cutting-edge research and training of the scientific workforce.
 Within this budget, we will increase Research Project Grants (RPGs), NIH's funding mechanism for investigator-initiated research.
 NIH expects to support 10,303 new and competing RPGs in FY 2016, an increase of 1,227 above the FY 2015 estimate.
-The budget request allocates resources to areas of the most extraordinary promise for biomedical research, while maintaining the flexibility to pursue unplanned scientific opportunities and address unforeseen health needs.
+The budget request allocates resources to areas of the most extraordinary promise for biomedical research, while maintaining the flexibility to pursue unplanned scientific opportunities and address unforeseen public health needs.

-I have provided you with examples of how investments in biomedical research through NIH are advancing human health, spurring innovations in science and technology, and laying the groundwork for the future of the United States biomedical research enterprise.
+I have provided you with examples of how investments in biomedical research through NIH are advancing human health, spurring innovations in science and technology, stimulating economic growth, and laying the groundwork for the future of the United States biomedical research enterprise.
 We have never witnessed a time of greater promise for advances in medicine than right now.
 With your support, the future of medicine can be very bright.